Kaplan Centre Staff

 Adam Mendelsohn: Director

-Adam is an associate professor and Head of the Department of Historical Studies.
+Adam is a Professor and Head of the Department of Historical Studies, and the Isidore and Theresa Cohen Chair in Jewish Civilisation.
 He is the author of Jewish Soldiers in the Civil War: The Union Army (2022) and The Rag Race: How Jews Sewed Their Way to Success in America and the British Empire (2014), and co-editor of Jews and the Civil War: A Reader (with Jonathan D. Sarna, 2010), Transnational Traditions: New Perspectives on American Jewish History (with Ava Kahn, 2014), and Yearning to Breathe Free: Jews in Gilded-Age America (with Jonathan D. Sarna, 2022).
 He has co-curated exhibitions at the New-York Historical Society, Princeton University Art Museum, and the Center for Jewish History, and is a former editor of the journal American Jewish History and currently co-editor of Jewish Historical Studies.

 Reviva Hasson: Research Officer